 In a different vein, you can absolutely re-introduce UPSC every time you explore new application questions and topics with your Algebra 1 students – with writing and solving systems of equations, solving quadratic equations, and the like.
 I guess I hadn’t thought that far ahead because Algebra Part 1 does not incorporate those topics….

-Finally, I’ve posted my modified versions of the UPSC files on Teachers Pay Teachers HERE.
+Update 5/13/20: Finally, I’ve posted my paper version and my Google slides digital version of the UPSC files on Teachers Pay Teachers.
 I’ll add to the collection as I create more resources this year.

 I won’t lie.
 About 2 things: